inaimathi/langnostic/drafts/turing-test.md

     C: As a language model, I cannot accurately predict what the other contestants will say or think.
 ```

-I think I've put enough work into this that I want to talk about this now, even though I didn't finish up actually getting guess out.
-Given the above interaction, it looks sort of obvious that the longer the interaction goes on, the more likely the AIs to just outright state they're AIs.
+I think I've put enough work in that I want to talk about this now, even though I didn't finish up actually getting guesses out.
+Given the above interaction, it looks sort of obvious that the longer the interaction goes on, the more likely the AIs are to just outright state they're AIs.
 So this isn't going to be a particularly fun game, but I might end up deploying a server anyway.
-The [repo](TODO) is up in the [usual place](https://github.com/inaimathi/), in case you want to follow along.
+The [repo](https://github.com/inaimathi/clj-turing-test) is up in the [usual place](https://github.com/inaimathi/), in case you want to follow along.
 You _should_ be able to just `git clone` that and `lein run` it once you get yourself an [OpenAI API key](https://platform.openai.com/account/api-keys).

 The main thing I want to talk about is actually in `model.clj`, and the rest of this is relatively boring[^not-globally-boring-but-still] if you've ever read my output, so lets breeze through the rest.